pg07codes/becho/readme.md

 ```
 - clone this repository
 - Run `npm install`
-- create your own config.json file for using Database
+- create your own config.json file for using Database and google authentication
 - Run `npm start`

 ```